learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 `<GifSearch />` should receive a callback prop from it's parent.
 On a submit event, it should invoke that callback prop with the value of the text input.
 It is this callback function, defined in  `<GifListContainer />`, that will actually query the api with the text the user has entered.

+<p class='util--hide'>View <a href='https://learn.co/lessons/react-async-gif-search-lab'>React Async Gif Search Lab</a> on Learn.co and start learning to code for free.</p>